wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.8.8 =
+* New: Headlines now support shortcodes!
+* Update: A message shown on click of another (using CTA actions addon), can now contain shortcodes
+* Fix: Compatibility with Wishlist Member plugin
+* Fix: Popup close event not triggered when clicking outside the popup - on its overlay
+* Update: Automatically adds http:// in CTA links if missing

 = 1.8.7 =
 * New: Can now define custom background and text colors for Popups
 * Fix: Button text color not showing well in some themes